Susan25/GettingCleaningData/README.md

 CodeBook.md -  describes the structure of the data and the variables in the combined dataset

+labels.txt  -  contains the column labels for the tidy data - needs to be in the local directory

 run_analysis.R - R script that processed the original data set.
-This code
+This code:
   - reads in the original training and testing file,
-  - subsets the files to only extract the mean and standard deviation measurements
+  - subsets the files to only extract the mean and standard deviation measurement
-  - combines these files into a single data frame and adds descriptive column labels
+  - combines these files into a single data frame
+  - reads in labels.txt, a text file that contains all of the labels for the output tidy data set
+  - adds descriptive column labels
   - converts the Activity categorical variable to text values rather than numbers
   - sorts the data by Subject and Activity
   - calculates the mean of each of the measurement variables
-  - creates a data frame as output - HumanActivityRecognitionTidy - that contains the summarized data
+  - creates a tab delimited file as output - tidydata.txt - that contains the summarized data

+  tidydata.txt - the output data file (text format, tab delimited)

 ### References:
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012